Structure and Content

 E7.3 If it proves impossible to stage either a match or a bowl-out, the result should be determined by the toss of a coin.

-F1 Competitions will follow the T20 rules set out in Section E as modified by the Regional League rules relating to:
+F1 Competitions will follow the T20 rules set out in Section E as modified by the Development League rules relating to:

 • weak bowlers, section C3.4